In the cell phone vs drunk driving battle, which is more dangerous?

 Cell Phone vs Drunk Driving

 Dr. Frank Drews and his colleagues at the University of Utah decided to find out.
-So they conducted an experiment.
+So they did an experiment.
 Spoiler alert!
 Drivers who talk on either handheld or hands-free cellular phones are as impaired as drunken drivers.

 The study reinforced earlier research showing that hands-free cell phones are just as distracting as handheld cell phones

-“If legislators really want to address driver distraction, then they should consider outlawing cell phone use while driving” says Dr. Drews.
+“If legislators really want to address driver distraction, then they should consider outlawing cell phone use while driving.”
+So said Dr. Drews.

 Both handheld and hands-free cell phones impaired driving.
 There’s no real difference in impairment.
-That calls into question laws that prohibited handheld cell phones and permit hands-free ones.
+That questions laws that prohibited handheld cell phones but permit hands-free ones.

 This laboratory study included 25 men and 15 women ages 22 to 34.
 They were social drinkers.
 That was three to five drinks per week.
 They were recruited by newspaper ads.
 Two-thirds used a cell phone while simulated driving.
 The study paid each one for their 10 hours in the study.

 The driving simulator has a steering wheel, dashboard instruments, and brake and gas pedals.
 The driver is surrounded by three screens showing freeway scenes.
 Each simulated daylight freeway drive lasted 15 minutes.
 The pace car intermittently braked to mimic stop-and-go traffic.
 Drivers who fail to hit their brakes eventually rear-end the pace car.
 Other simulated vehicles often passed in the left lane, giving the impression of steady traffic flow.

 Each study participant drove the simulator during three sessions.
 They were (1) undistracted, (2) drunk, or (3) talking to a research assistant on a cell phone.
 Each was on a different day.

 The simulator recorded driving speed, following distance, and braking time.
 Also how long it would take to collide with the pace car if brakes were not used.

 The researchers used a device to measure blood-alcohol levels.

 The study found the following compared with undistracted drivers.